Defense Criminal Investigative Service: Special agents

-Authorization for special agents of the Defense Criminal Investigative Service to carry firearms while assigned investigative duties or other duties as the Secretary may prescribe can be found in 10 U.S. Code §1585(a).
+Authorization for DCIS special agents to carry firearms while performing investigative duties or other duties prescribed by the Secretary of Defense is provided under (a).

 Selection and training

 DCIS special agents participate in firearms training at FLETC.

-To be considered for a DCIS special agent position, an individual must: Be a U.S. citizen, age between 21 and 37 years, pass screening, background investigation and have exceptional communication skills.
+To be considered for a DCIS special agent position, applicants must be United States citizens between the ages of 21 and 37, pass screening and background investigations, and demonstrate strong communication skills.

-DCIS special agent candidates receive initial training at the Federal Law Enforcement Training Center (FLETC) located in Glynco, Georgia.
-They attend the 12 week Criminal Investigator Training Program (CITP) at FLETC Glynco along with special agent candidates of many different agencies including Homeland Security Investigations, United States Secret Service, and the Diplomatic Security Service.
+DCIS special agent candidates receive initial training at the Federal Law Enforcement Training Center (FLETC) in Glynco, Georgia.
+Candidates attend the 12-week Criminal Investigator Training Program (CITP) alongside trainees from agencies including Homeland Security Investigations, the United States Secret Service, and the Diplomatic Security Service.

-Following completion of CITP, DCIS special agents attend a 3 week training course specific to DCIS.
-Later, special agents may return to FLETC to attend specialized training in counterproliferation, procurement fraud, money laundering, cyber crimes, advanced interview techniques, etc.
+Following completion of CITP, candidates attend an additional three-week training course specific to DCIS.
+Special agents may later return to FLETC for specialized instruction in areas such as counterproliferation, procurement fraud, money laundering, cybercrime investigations, and advanced interview techniques.